abiyug/abiyug.github.io/aboutme.md

 title: About me
 subtitle: "Change your thoughts, you change your world."
 ---
 I am ascending <stron>Data Scientist<stron> with domain expertise in communication networks.
 Since data is agnostic to industry classification, I can use my data analytics skills to help most commercial and none profit organizations.
-I am always on the lookout for interesting/challenging opportunities to work on so feel fee to contact me.
+I am always on the lookout for interesting/challenging opportunities to work on so feel free to contact me.
 At the bottom of every page is my contact details.
 Check out the rest of my profile below.

 <div id="aboutme-section">
 <p class="about-text">